RogueTensor/bitagent_subnet/README.md

 A: There are a few things to check:
 - Is your model licensed under the apache-2.0 license?
 - Is your model size less than 10B parameters?
 We are looking for 8B params or less models.
-- Is your model name properly set in the Hugging Face?
+- Is your model name properly set in Hugging Face?

 **Q: I'm getting a wallet path error, like: `KeyFileError: Keyfile at: ${HOME}/~/.bittensor/wallets/...`** \
 A: There is a bug in 8.2.0 that is setting the wallet path incorrectly, so you may need to fix this by adding this parameter to your start command: \